JoeBarnett1224/GaiaToCSV/README.md

 ## Acknowledgements
 I acknowledge the extensive use of the Gaia Archive for this project and am grateful for the work done by the European Space Agency for its work on the Gaia Mission.

-Furthermoe, I'd like to thank the creators of the astropy and astroquery packages.
+Furthermore, I'd like to thank the creators of the astropy and astroquery packages.
 Both were valuable in using python to access the Gaia database.

 I thank the owner of the YouTube channel Clear Code.
 His tkinter tutorial helped me learn how to create user interfaces in python.
 Including the one for this project.